-We note that inverse source problems with only one measurement on the boundary do not have a unique solution.
-In the context of the BLT problem, one cannot distinguish between a strong source over a small region and a weak source over a large region.
-Therefore, in all the above experiments, we are assumed to know exactly the positions of sources (i.e. the geometry of $\Omega_0$).
-We can also apply the proposed method to other linear inverse problems and compare the behavior of different methods.
+Of course, one can also apply the proposed method to other linear inverse problems and compare the behavior of different methods.
 Another well-known linear inverse problem is the Cauchy problem of finding $(\phi, t)$ on unaccessible boundary $\Gamma_u$ from the Cauchy data $(\Phi, T)$ on accessible boundary $\Gamma_a$ such that the following relations hold:

 In contrast to the BLT problem, the Cauchy problem above admits solution uniqueness, provided a solution exists.
 We can expect good behavior of the proposed method for this Cauchy problem.
 However, for the conciseness of the paper, we omit these numerical results.